AppleMangoOrange/cryptonite_taskphase_venkataraman/picoctf/Reverse Engineering.md

 ## Approach

 - The program simply stores each character of the flag in various bases.
-We could convert these character individually to get the flag, but there is an easier method.
+It is possible convert these character individually to get the flag, but there is an easier method.
-- To avoid doing manual labour, we can modify the code to do our work for us:
+- To avoid doing manual labour, modify the code to do the work instead:
 ```
         for (int i=0; i<32; i++) {
             // if (passBytes[i] != myBytes[i]) {